-Attending a conference or workshop is one of the best things you can do to improve your knowledge of how your horse works, but deciding which event to attend can be tricky.
+Attending a workshop or training day is one of the best things you can do to improve your knowledge of how your horse works, but deciding which event to attend can be tricky.
 You need to consider the price of your tickets, how you are going to get to the event, and also time spent away from your horses, animals and family.
 You may need to take time out from your work and you may need to pay for extra horse care to come on a course, but here are five great reasons to come on one of our equine dissection days.
-I

 You can read textbooks about the equine stomach being the size of a rugby ball or a beachball, but it actually looks rather different when you see it for real.
 Viewing the equine stomach really makes you understand why horses need to be fed little and often.
 When we have emptied the contents of a full stomach it is generally the same as a full bucket of feed, which shows how easy it would be to overload the stomach.